Aleksandr Komin (killer): The first victims

-Soon, the search for future enslaved people began, with the ideal option being a young, lone dressmaker.
+Soon, the search for future slaves began, with the ideal option being a young, lone dressmaker.
 Komin and Mikheev walked around the city for a while, looking for potential workers in the market and at the station, but without success.
 On 13 January 1995, near a school on Gagarin Street, Komin met a woman named Vera Talpayeva, whom he offered to celebrate the Old New Year in good company.
 Komin brought her to the garage.
 There, he gave her a drink of vodka laced with clonidine.

 Talpayeva could not sew and did not want to learn.
 She, however, pointed Komin to the tailor Tatiana Melnikova, who would become the next prisoner.
 She did not remember Melnikova's address exactly and only recalled the street – Parokhodnaya.
 While searching, Komin met a fellow former convict named Nikolai Malykh.
 Coincidentally, he turned out to be a cohabitant of Melnikova.
 Suggesting that they both celebrate the meeting, he gave Malykh vodka laced with clonidine.
 However, Komin realised that Malykh, knowing the laws of the criminal world, would never have started working for him.
-Komin and Mikheev then stripped him, took him out of the garage, and left the unconscious boy in the −7°C cold.
+Komin and Mikheev then stripped him, took him out of the garage, and left Malykhin in the −7°C cold.
 His body was discovered a week later.